Why 2 World Trade Center is not Built as of September 2025

 Public Backlash

-When Ingels’ 2 World Trade Center redesign was unveiled, the public gave it mixed reviews.
-Most were negative, with people not understanding the new design’s idea, concept, or look.
+When Ingels’ redesign of 2 World Trade Center was unveiled, the public gave it mixed reviews.
+Most were negative, as people did not understand the new design’s idea, concept, or aesthetic.

 People were uncomfortable with the idea of sloping stacked boxes.
-Many architecture enthusiasts also thought the tower would be an eyesore, especially from specific vantage points throughout the city, such as Brooklyn.
+Many architecture enthusiasts also thought the tower would be an eyesore, especially from specific city vantage points, such as Brooklyn.

 Build Complexity and Cost

-Another reason Ingels’ redesign for 2WTC was met with hesitancy and poor reception was the complexity of the building and the costs involved.
+Another reason Ingels’ redesign for 2WTC was met with hesitancy and poor reception was its complexity and cost.
 As mentioned earlier, the foundation and basement levels for Foster’s 2006 design have already been built.
-At the same time, they are currently operational to support the neighboring PATH transit hall, and the retail tenants are already operating in their spaces.
+At the same time, they are currently operational to support the neighboring PATH transit hall and retail tenants.

 Murdoch Withdraws

 On January 16, 2016, it was reported that Murdoch had withdrawn from the deal to move 21st Century Fox and News Corp. into 2 WTC.
 The two media companies chose to remain at their current locations in Midtown Manhattan.
-No specific details emerged on how the deal fell through or what led Murdoch to keep his media companies where they were.
+No specific details emerged on how the deal fell through or what led Murdoch to retain his media companies in their current location.

 The impacts of COVID-19 on commercial real estate have made leasing 2 WTC even more difficult.
-As a result, the only updates available for 2WTC are that Norman Foster has been re-hired as the architect, and another redesign has leaked.
+As a result, the only updates available for 2WTC are that Norman Foster has been rehired as the architect.
+Also, the building has been redesigned again…twice.

 Norman Foster Rehired as Architect

-When the potential tenant deals with Murdoch’s Fox and News Corp. fell through, so did Ingels’ redesign.
-At first, Silverstein considered both Foster’s and Ingels’ designs, leaving the final design decision to whatever potential anchor tenant he found.
+When the deal with Murdoch’s Fox and News Corp. fell through, so did Ingels’ redesign.
+At first, Silverstein considered both Foster’s and Ingels’ designs, leaving the final decision to the confirmed anchor tenant.

-However, eventually, he announced that he would try to build 2 WTC “on spec” or without an anchor tenant because of the strong leasing activity at the other WTC towers.
+However, eventually, he announced that he would try to build 2 WTC “on spec” or without an anchor tenant, due to strong leasing activity at the other WTC towers.
 To me, when I read “on spec,” I assume it means as already planned.
-Since Foster’s design’s foundation and basement levels are already built, “on spec” means that his design would move forward for the rest of the building, right?
+Since Foster’s 2006 diamond design’s foundation and basement levels are already built, “on spec” means that this design would move forward for the rest of the building, right?

 COVID-19 Impacts

-Moreover, many companies are opting for remote work, which has reduced the need for office space.
+Moreover, many people and companies are opting for remote work, reducing the need for office space.
 The pandemic has also accelerated the trend towards flexible work arrangements, such as co-working spaces, which provide a more cost-effective solution for businesses.

-In addition, the pandemic has caused a lot of uncertainty in the market and for 2 WTC.
-Due to uncertainty about the future, many businesses hesitate to commit to long-term leases.
-For Silverstein to attract new tenants to 2WTC while keeping his current tenants at the other WTC towers, he had to become more flexible in their leasing terms, offering shorter and more favorable lease agreements.
+To attract new tenants to 2WTC while retaining his current tenants at the other WTC towers, Silverstein had to become more flexible in their leasing terms.
+One way he addressed this issue was by offering shorter and more favorable lease agreements.

 2022 Redesign